wp-plugins/list-authors/readme.txt

 Yes.
 This feature was added in version 2.0.

+= How do I show the list of authors on a page or sidebar without using the widget? =

+This widget is the most convenient way to include a list of authors anywhere you can place a widget.
+However, you can place a list of authors anywhere you like without using this widget by using the [wp_list_authors template tag](http://codex.wordpress.org/Function_Reference/wp_list_authors).

 = What if I have further questions? =

 If you have any questions or comments, feel free to [leave a comment](http://www.takaitra.com/projects/list-authors) on the project page and I will respond as soon as I can.